nodemcu/nodemcu-firmware/docs/en/modules/wifi.md

 When using the combined Station + AP mode, the same channel will be used for both networks as the radio can only listen on a single channel.

+NOTE: WiFi Mode configuration will be retained until changed even if device is turned off.

 #### Syntax
 `wifi.setmode(mode)`